techqueria/website/content/english/support-us/corporate-partner/marketing-packages/social-media.md

 ### 1 Month

-We charge $200 per month for a call to action shared through our social media accounts.
+We charge $200 per month for a call to action shared through our email newsletter.

 ### 6 Months